osrf/rmf_core/README.md

 to `rmf_core`.
 These messages express the current mode of the door as `CLOSED`, `MOVING`, or `OPEN`
  * `rmf_door_msgs/DoorRequest` messages are sent from `rmf_core` to doors when they need to open or close for robot operations.

+### Demonstrations

+[This repository](https://github.com/osrf/rmf_demos) holds a number of demonstrations and examples of working with `rmf_core` and the other packages in the RMF ecosystem.